-** APPLICATION DEADLINE: JANUARY 30, 2013 **
+APPLICATION DEADLINE: JANUARY 1, 2017

-PhD interns at MSRNE are expected to devise and execute a research project during their internships.
-The expected outcome of an internship at MSRNE is a publishable scholarly paper for an academic journal or conference of the intern’s choosing.
-The goal of the internship is to help the intern advance their own career; interns are strongly encouraged to work towards a publication outcome that will help them on the academic job market.
-Interns are also expected to collaborate with full-time researchers and visitors, give short presentations, and contribute to the life of the community.
-While this is not an applied program, MSRNE encourages interdisciplinary collaboration with computer scientists, economists, and mathematicians.
-There are also opportunities to engage with product groups at Microsoft, although this is not a requirement.
+MSRNE internships are 12-week paid stays in our lab in Cambridge, Massachusetts.
+During their stay, SMC interns are expected to devise and execute their own research project, distinct from the focus of their dissertation (see the project requirements below).
+The expected outcome is a draft of a publishable scholarly paper for an academic journal or conference of the intern’s choosing.
+Our goal is to help the intern advance their own career; interns are strongly encouraged to work towards a creative outcome that will help them on the academic job market.

 - Personal relationships and digital media